cynecx/generic-statics/README.md

-# static-generics
+# generic-statics

 **This crate is experimental and might not be fully sound.
 Use at your own risk.**

-A workaround for missing static generics in Rust.
+A workaround for missing generic statics in Rust.

 ```rust
 use std::{ptr, sync::atomic::{AtomicPtr, Ordering}};